dribdat/dribdat/README.md

 For a full migration command reference, run `python manage.py db --help`.

+# Troubleshooting

+A quick guide to a few common errors.

+## Cannot upgrade database

-If you get errors like *ERROR [alembic.env] Can't locate revision identified by 'aa969b4f9f51'*, usually the fix is to drop the migration history table, and again `db init .. db migrate .. db upgrade`.
-You can do this in your database client, or with a line like this in the case of Heroku:
+If you get errors like *ERROR [alembic.env] Can't locate revision identified by 'aa969b4f9f51'*, usually the fix is to drop the migration history table (`psql -c "drop table alembic_version"`), and again `db init .. db migrate .. db upgrade`.
+You can do this in your database client.

-`heroku pg:psql -c "drop table alembic_version" -a my-dribdat-instance`
+In the case of Heroku, there's a separate process called **Upgrade** which you can find in your _Resources_ tab.
+Run it and watch the logs for a minute until it completes, then turn it off again.

+## Front-end is broken

+If you are not seeing the icons and other things are not working on the front end, chances are you need to run a build.
+Just type `yarn` in the home folder, or run the **Build** command in your _Resources_ tab in Heroku.

 # Credits